uesp/uesp-gamemap/public/assets/help.md

 **Cell Grid**

-The **Cell Grid** button ( <i class="material-icons tiny">grid_on</i> ) shows when the current map world has the cell grid enabled.
-Clicking it will toggle the cell grid, which will show cell coordinates and cell boundaries.
+The **Cell Grid** button in the layer menu ( <i class="material-icons tiny">grid_on</i> ) shows when the current map world has the cell grid enabled.
+Clicking it will toggle the cell grid menu, which shows cell coordinates and cell boundaries.

-If the current map also supports cell resources, then turning the cell grid on will show the **Cell Resources** menu.
+Toggling the cell grid menu will show the cell grid options pane, which allows you to turn on/off the cell grid, and, if the current map supports it, it will show the **Cell Resources** dropdown.
 This will allow you to see a colour-coded representation of what resources (mineral, ingredients) are in each cell.

 ###### Zoom menu